tetele/hvac_group/README.md

 1. Select one or more heating entities (e.g. the radiators and the electric heater in the bedroom)
 1. Select one or more cooling entities (e.g. the air conditioning in the bedroom)
 1. For both heaters and coolers, if you check `Toggle heaters/coolers on or off [...]`, they will physically be turned off if the desired temperature is reached
-1. Select a climate entity which holds the current temperature (`Temperature sensor`)
+1. Select a climate entity or a temperature sensor which holds the current temperature (`Temperature sensor`)
 1. If you check `Hide members`, creating the group will mark heater and cooler entities as hidden
 1. Click `Submit`